-Madeline is a Partner in the Aged Care and Retirement Living team at Thomson Geer and a member of the Queensland Law Society Elder Law Committee.
+Madeline is a Partner in the Health, Aged Care and Retirement Living team at Thomson Geer and the Deputy Chair of the Queensland Law Society Elder Law Committee.

 - Acting for aged care providers in relation to the Royal Commission into Aged Care Quality and Safety.